 Born and Raised in Bradenton Graduate of Manatee High School Class of 1972 Graduate of the former Miami-Dade Community College with an Associate of Science Degree in Funeral Service.
 Over 40 years of experience in Funeral Service, Florida Licensed Funeral Director and Embalmer since 1974.
 Member and Past President of the Manatee County 100 Club, Retired from the Bradenton Police Department, Inspector with the Manatee County Sheriff’s Office, Member of First Presbyterian Church of Bradenton, Active supporter of the Manatee High School Army J.R.O.T.C.
 Program

 Tammy Valenti is a licensed funeral director and embalmer.
 She has earned 4 college degrees , the 4th being in Funeral Services from St Petersburg College.
-She performed her internship in Bradenton.
+She performed her funeral directing internship in Bradenton.

-Tammy is from Madeira Beach, Florida, but now lives in St. Petersburg.
+Tammy is from Madeira Beach, but now lives in St. Petersburg, Florida.

 She honorably served in the U.S. Air Force and Army National Guard for a total of 12 years, stationed on military bases around the world.